If you’re visiting St Lucia soon then you might be considering doing the Gros Piton hike.

-Hiking Gros Piton is definitely one of the best things to do in St Lucia but it isn’t a walk in the park.
+Hiking Gros Piton is definitely one of the best things to do in St Lucia but it definitely isn’t a walk in the park.

 In this post I cover everything you need to know about the Gros Piton hike including what to expect, how difficult it is, how much it costs, how long it takes and more.